Beekeeping: Doing A Walk-Away Hive Split

 by Texas Homesteader ~

-But sooner or later there comes a time when you’ll need to perform a split.
+For every beekeeper sooner or later there comes a time when you’ll need to perform a split.
 That’s when you split one hive into two.
-There are several ways to do that, today I’m talking about a walk-away split,
+This doubles your hives and also gives the bees more room to build.
+There are several ways to do that, today I’m talking about a walk-away split.

 Our hives made it through the winter fine.
 Now that spring is around the corner production is ramping up.
 It's time to do a hive split! #TexasHomesteader

-But now that they’ve come through the winter, we need to check inside the hives to asses the health of the colonies.
+But now that they’ve come through the winter, early spring is the time to check inside the hives to asses the health of the colonies.

 Now that spring is coming things are really starting to green up here and flowers are beginning to bloom.
 I’m always excited to see the wild plum trees break out into bloom in our pastures.
 So are the bees!